rdudleyiii/portfolio-astro/src/content/projects/bt-ident.md

 ### Deliverables and Key Activities

-- Work withing engineering team to augment their sprint capacity to deliver
+- Work within engineering team to augment their sprint capacity to deliver
 - Identify high priority needs from the new product to incorporate in the design system launch